What Are The Parts of a Hot Air Balloon?

 The parts of a gondola include:

 - Pilot seat – this is where the pilot sits to control the direction of flight.
-Some hot air balloons also have a passenger seat, where passengers can sit and enjoy the view.

 - Passenger seats – these are used to transport people sitting down.